nathanpeck/nodejs-aws-workshop/1 - Development Environment/README.md

 ## 1. Create an SSH Key

 First, you'll need to select a region.
-I recommend using `us-east-1` (Ohio) since this region will be referenced throughout the rest of the workshop.
+I recommend using `us-east-1` (North Virginia) since this region will be referenced throughout the rest of the workshop.
 You can change your region by using the drop down just to the left of the "Support" menu in the top menubar:

 ![IAM home](./images/region.png)